olha-shevchenko/olha-shevchenko.github/_pages/teaching.md

 ---

 ### Current teaching (Summer 2024):
-In this Summer Session A, I am teaching Math 135 {%[Math 135](https://bruinlearn.ucla.edu/courses/187884) %} (Ordinary Differential Equations).
+In this Summer Session A, I am teaching Math 135 (Ordinary Differential Equations).
 My office hours are on Monday and Wednesday from 11:30 am to 12:30 pm on Zoom.
 Please feel free to come with any questions or just stop by to say hi!

 ### Past teaching: